 A retrospective review of 31,469 heterosexual patients of a diverse range of ethnicities attending London sexual health services found that of 4584 retested for HIV within 12 months of an initial negative test only one retested positive [14].
+Thus, it may be the case that testing more frequently than annually in heterosexuals, in the absence of specific clinical concerns, is of limited utility.
 Cost-effectiveness studies support annual testing in UK heterosexual populations at a prevalence of 0.8% [14-16].

-Testing 3-monthly is cost-saving in high-risk MSM [17, 18].
+Testing 3-monthly is cost-saving in high-risk MSM [17,18].
 A cost-effectiveness study of MSM and PWID found that HIV testing for MSM was cost-saving or cost-effective over a 1-year period for both 6-month compared with annual testing and quarterly compared with 6-month testing using either fourth-generation serology or point-of-care testing.